Brampage/installation-macos/README.md

 *For VSCode I recommend installing the Settings Sync.
 Settings Sync lets you upload and download your VSCode settings.*

-## Configure quick access to iTerm
+## Configure iTerm

-Alternative terminal with loads of configuration options.
+To quick access iTerm:

 1. Go to Preferences (`cmd+,`)
 2. Go to Profiles